hypertrack/live-app-ios/README.md

 ### Track or Join an Ongoing Trip

 #### Step 1.
 Tracking an Ongoing Live Location Trip
 To proceed further, you will need two devices.
-Once your friend  with other device received a look up id (either through your own backend or through a messenger app), you can use it to track him or join the trip.
+Once your friend  with other device received a ```lookupId``` (either through your own backend or through a messenger app), you can use it to track him or join the trip.
 To track him you can use the following function.
 Although the tracking has started in the sdk, but to visualize it , you need to embed the hypertrack's map in your app.
 ```swift
   HyperTrack.trackActionFor(lookUpId: LOOK_UP_ID, completionHandler: { (actions, error) in